RISE-UNIBAS/bildersammlung-buddhismus-public/indexing/README.md

 ### Data basis

 - `/indexing/archivordnung_transformed.json`.
 Original data basis for Tropy project.
 Created by running `/scripts/Client.run_transformation` on `/archive/archivordnung.json`.
+Note that items classified as `Dubletten` in `/archive/archivordnung.tpy` do not have an ID and are not included in `/indexing/indexing.tpy`.

 ### Work in progress